martipops/TrueTooltips/README.md

 ## Disclaimer for programmers
 This code is absolutely horrendous and I'm sorry for those who try to read it.
 I should have redone this instead of forking it.
 Good luck.

-## What happened to the original mod?
-My best guess is that the original creator saw [the 20+ discord messages making fun of his code](https://discord.com/channels/103110554649894912/271236615823687680/934934445260177458), or [this issue on his GitHub page](https://discord.com/channels/103110554649894912/271236615823687680/934964011253006366), so he got frustrated and deleted every trace of his mod.
-Needless to say I was very disappointed to find these messages even if the code was pretty terrible.
-He made the mod for fun, and it worked.
-No reason to shame someone for that.